kvellian/data_viz/README.md

 Collaboration with our team, GraphGurus:
 - Performed by Francisco Lozano: KNN Imputation to clean missing square footage, # of stories, and year built.
 - Performed by Ken Vellian: Regular expressions used to create the new street address, city, state, and zip columns from the URL column.
-Also, extract square footage and acre size from the text column and fill in missing square footage values.
+Also used regular expressions to extract square footage and acre size from the text column and fill in missing square footage values.

 ## Initial Analysis